|La Longere||Self Catering||Flexible||4||8||2|

 There are 2 or 3 nice bars in Saint Cyprien and another couple in Beynac, but for a much wider selection head to Sarlat where you'll be spoilt for choice.
 Or just head out to La Roque Gageac, Castelnaud, Domme, Ceynac or Siorac, all of which have a selection of bars and restaurants.

-But the star of the show is the huge-south-facing front verandah, which adjoins the kitchen diner, has a purpose-built barbecue with chimney, and enjoys sweeping views across the valley to the south.
+But the star of the show is really the huge-south-facing front verandah, which adjoins the kitchen diner, has a purpose-built barbecue with chimney, and enjoys sweeping views across the Dordogne Valley to the south.

 There is plenty of private parking at La Longere, enough for up to 6 cars.